e2r2fx/VectorCode/docs/CONTRIBUTING.md

-This project uses [pre-commit](https://pre-commit.com/) to perform some formatting and linting that hasn't made its way into CI/CD.
-If you're contributing to this project, make sure you set it up before you make the commit.
+This project uses [pre-commit](https://pre-commit.com/) to perform some formatting and linting.
+If you're contributing to this project, having it on your system will help you write code that passes the CI.
 You can also see [.pre-commit-config.yaml](https://github.com/Davidyz/VectorCode/blob/main/.pre-commit-config.yaml) for a list of hooks enabled for the repo.